Today, I'm continuing this week of inspirational interviews with author Bettina Restrepo. Her young adult debut, Illegal, will be available in 2011.

 Today, I'm continuing this week of inspirational interviews with debut author Sara Bennett Wealer.
 Her young adult novel, Rival, will be available in 2011.

+Tell us about your Book.
 RIVAL is a high-stakes duet between two seniors--once friends, now enemies--who are preparing to go up against each other in a major singing competition.
 To Brooke, winning means escaping the in-crowd for life as a professional musician.
 Kathryn, meanwhile, sees victory as the key to a much-needed college scholarship.
 As the big day nears, each girl must face her fears about the future, her scars from the past, and the fact that the person she hates most might just be the best friend she ever had.

 RIVAL will be released in Jan/Feb 2011 by HarperTeen.

+Can you tell us a little bit about your road to publication?
 When I started querying agents (for a book I wrote before RIVAL), I actually landed the first one I ever contacted.
 But it turned out we weren't the right fit, which proves what everybody always says about taking your time and making sure you partner with the agent who's right for you.
 I know that folks who feel stuck in the query trenches right now are reading that going, "Easy for you to say!
 You're agented and have a book deal!"
 I know how it feels to be so desperate you think you'll take anybody who comes along with an offer, because my second agent search took a lot longer than the first one did.
 But I still ended up turning a couple of agents down because I'd learned my lesson the first time.
 When I finally hooked up with Holly (Root at Waxman Literary), I'd done my research and knew she'd be a great advocate for my work, and I was right!

+Was there ever a time you felt like giving up?
+Why didn't you?
 I felt like giving up several times!
 Even after I'd landed an agent.
 Because getting a good agent doesn't automatically mean you'll get a book deal.
 Holly and I did a lot of work to get me to this point, and there were never any guarantees that all of the revisions and submissons were going to lead anywhere in the end.
 The urge to give up was even worse during those long, dark days when I was checking my email every half hour and either getting rejections or no responses, all the while struggling to keep myself motivated to write something new.
 When you're working toward publication, you have tons of opportunities to walk away.
 You're the one who sets your schedule (work on the book tonight or watch Dancing with the Stars?) and let's face it - if you let the dream fizzle out, nobody else really cares.
 You're only letting yourself down.
 So you have to talk yourself into continuing to move forward.
 In my case, I figured I'd come too far to give up.
 I believed in my books and in myself as a writer, and I'd read enough in my genre to know my work could stand up to most of what was out there.
 I tell people it's like banging your head against a brick wall.
 You get to a certain point where the next blow could be the one that knocks it down, so you tell yourself you're either going to end up with brain damage or you're going to make it to the other side.
 But either way, you are NOT going to stop.

 Thanks so much for stopping by my blog and telling us about Rival and your publication journey, Sara!